 Family members that don’t eat dairy, gluten or nuts?
 Easy – simply make sure there are plenty of allergy-friendly options for everyone to enjoy.
 Luckily, it’s easy to keep things pretty simple when it comes to fruit-based smoothies.
 Go crazy – or keep it super simple – when it comes to toppings.
 The possibilities are endless!

-We’re absolutely thrilled to be working with Cascadian Farm and The Feedfeed this fall to bring you this recipe (and another next month)!
+We’re absolutely thrilled to be working with Cascadian Farm and The Feedfeed this fall to bring you these vegan smoothie bowl recipes!
 This journey of Crowded Kitchen has been full of surprises and has given us so many incredible opportunities to create content for brands we love.
 It’s especially fulfilling to work with brand like Cascadian Farm, which we have personally used in our home for years.

 We love that Cascadian Farm was organic before it was cool to be organic – their founder was inspired to “go back to the land and farm in a way that would not harm the natural beauty of the earth or her inhabitants” & launched their organic farm in the Cascade Mountains of Washington (hence the origin of the name!).
 Since then, they’ve been growing and producing all organic products.

 We’re so grateful to have had the chance to visit THE Cascadian Farm with The Feedfeed team!
 You can find a recap of our trip here.
 It was incredibly beautiful (already ready to make a trip back to Seattle area!) and we learned SO much about organic farming.

 More recently, we also had a chance to go to Organic Week in Washington D.C. where we witnessed first hand what it’s like to lobby for organic policies.
 It was such an incredible experience and made us even more grateful to work with brands like Cascadian Farm.
 Head here to read a full recap of that experience, as well as a comprehensive guide on everything about the organic food industry.